 - Student outcome and experience measures are presented through interactive data dashboards and accompanying data files.
 The presentation we use in the data dashboards has been designed to help users interpret a provider's performance, taking account of the concept of statistical uncertainty. - We are committed to effectively communicating our statistics so that users can have confidence in their use and interpretation of them.
 This means we aim to use meaningful and effective ways to understand the potential extent of statistical uncertainty within our indicators and split indicators. - We show the value of each indicator and split indicator and, for some uses, its difference from the provider's benchmark.
-'Shaded bars' are used in our presentation of data to inform our regulation of student outcomes and the TEF, to communicate the statistical uncertainty associated with each of those values. - For each indicator or split indicator, we also show: - o the denominator - o the benchmark value (where appropriate) - o the provider's contribution to its own benchmark (where a benchmark exists) - o the survey response rate (if the measure is based on a survey instrument). - Figures 1 and 2 provide an illustration of the shaded bars we use in our presentation of the student outcomes and TEF data dashboards.
-These are differentiated by colour and aim to represent the continuous spread (or distribution) of statistical uncertainty around the different values that we have calculated to understand a provider's performance.
-The green shaded bar shows statistical uncertainty associated with the indicator value.
-The bar shaded blue shows the difference between indicator and benchmark values.
+'Shaded bars' are used in our presentation of data to inform our regulation of student outcomes, the TEF and access and participation, to communicate the statistical uncertainty associated with each of those values. - For each indicator or split indicator, we also show: